rickhjl/HDMI2CSI/customKernelCompilation.md

 The Device Tree must **NOT** be defined in `extlinux.conf` because U-Boot is modifying the Device Tree on-the-fly.
 If the Device Tree is defined in `extlinux.conf`, changes from U-Boot are overwritten.
 Instead, flash the Device Tree Blob as described below.

 **Preparation**:
-* Download the Driver Package
+* Download the Driver Package from Nvidia
   * [Jetson TX1 64-bit Driver Package](https://developer.nvidia.com/embedded/dlc/l4t-jetson-tx1-driver-package-28-1)
   * [Jetson TX2 64-bit Driver Package](https://developer.nvidia.com/embedded/dlc/l4t-jetson-tx2-driver-package-28-1)
 * Unpack and change to downloaded Folder: `$ cd Linux_for_Tegra`